colebolebole/SiNodeWeb/README.md

 SiNodeWeb is a free and open source webserver that features sharex support & more!

-# (1.4s stats page is heavily bugged, will be fixed in 1.5)
+# (1.4s stats page is heavily bugged, will be fixed in 1.5, in the meantime, replace it with 1.3s stats page.)

 ---
 Prerequisites